jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 See the `/etc/profile.d/qt5-env.sh` script for setting Qt5 environment variables like **WIDTH** and **HEIGHT**.

-I have a USB Bluetooth mouse and a USB keyboard/mouse trackpad attached as well as an HDMI display.
+I have a USB Bluetooth mouse and a USB keyboard/mouse with trackpad attached as well as a 1080p HDMI touch display.

-They all work.
+All input devices work.

 You can see from the Qt messages that the *eglfs* plugin is being used.

 I did include the *linuxfb* plugin in the build just for testing.

     # ls -l /usr/lib/qt/plugins/platforms/
-    total 887
+    total 964
-    -rwxr-xr-x    1 root     root          7332 Feb 23 15:31 libqeglfs.so
+    -rwxr-xr-x    1 root     root          9576 Nov 12 12:07 libqeglfs.so
-    -rwxr-xr-x    1 root     root        294196 Feb 23 15:31 libqlinuxfb.so
+    -rwxr-xr-x    1 root     root        319104 Nov 12 12:07 libqlinuxfb.so
-    -rwxr-xr-x    1 root     root        119980 Feb 23 15:31 libqminimal.so
+    -rwxr-xr-x    1 root     root        133536 Nov 12 12:07 libqminimal.so
-    -rwxr-xr-x    1 root     root        150524 Feb 23 15:31 libqminimalegl.so
+    -rwxr-xr-x    1 root     root        162612 Nov 12 12:07 libqminimalegl.so
-    -rwxr-xr-x    1 root     root        135836 Feb 23 15:31 libqoffscreen.so
+    -rwxr-xr-x    1 root     root        145996 Nov 12 12:07 libqoffscreen.so
-    -rwxr-xr-x    1 root     root        191876 Feb 23 15:31 libqvnc.so
+    -rwxr-xr-x    1 root     root        207956 Nov 12 12:07 libqvnc.so

 PyQt5 applications work fine.
 There is small example installed called `pytouch.py`.